 Node.js#

-Docker image.
+The Lagoon Node.js Docker image.
 Based on the official Node Alpine images.

 Supported Versions#

-We ship 2 versions of Node.js images: the normal node:version
+We ship 2 versions of Node.js images: the normal node:version image and the node:version-builder.

-The builder variant of those images comes with additional tooling that is needed when you build Node.js apps (such as the build libraries, npm and yarn).
+The builder variant of those images comes with additional tooling that is needed when you build Node.js apps (such as the build libraries, npm and Yarn).
 For a full list check out their Dockerfile.

-- 14 Dockerfile (Security Support until April 2023) -
+• 18 Dockerfile (Security Support until April 2025) - uselagoon/node-18

-- 18 Dockerfile (Security Support until April 2025) -
+• 20 Dockerfile (Security Support until April 2026) - uselagoon/node-20

 We stop updating EOL Node.js images usually with the Lagoon release that comes after the officially communicated EOL date: https://nodejs.org/en/about/releases/.